thombashi/pytablewriter/docs/pages/examples/csv.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can change the delimiter of a table with `column_delimiter` property.
-Following is an example which writing tab-separated values (TSV) table.
+Following is an example which writing Tab-Separated Values (TSV) table.

 .. code-block:: python
     :caption: Sample code